1. APPLICABLE LAW

 – Relevant exchange rates.

 For such variations reference will be made to exchange rates and costs/fees applicable on the date on which the travel plan is published.
-The sale price cannot be increased less than 20 days prior to departure,

 10. AMENDMENT OR CANCELLATION OF THE TOURIST PACKAGE BEFORE DEPARTURE

 Should the organizers need to modify one or more parts of the contract in a significant manner prior to departure, it shall immediately inform the tourist by written communication, stating what the changes are and the consequent price variations.

 If the tourist does not accept the modified proposal referred to in the above paragraph, s/he has the right to withdraw from the contract without having to pay a penalty and will be entitled to the treatment provided for in Article 42 of Legislative Decree 79/2011.

 The tourist will communicate his choice to the organizer or to the intermediary, in writing, within two working days of receipt of the written communication referred above.

 Similarly, the tourist may exercise the rights provided for above even when the cancellation is due to failure to reach the minimum number of participants foreseen in the catalogue or in the out-of-catalogue program, or due to unforeseeable events

 or cases of force majeure affecting the tourist package purchased.